SiverDX/additional_enchantments/README.md

   - The groups are based on three block tags: `additional_enchantments:common_ore`, `additional_enchantments:uncommon_ore` and `additional_enchantments:rare_ore`
   - If the block is a `forge:ores` but not part of a rarity group it will be outlined with a white color
 - Enchantment level increases the range
-- It's possible to switch between the rarities (ALL, COMMON, UNCOMMON, RARE and NONE (no outlines will be displayed)) with the keybind (default being `U`)
+- It's possible to decide which outlines to display with the keybind (default being `U`)
 - Blocks can be blacklisted with the tag `additional_enchantments:ore_sight_blacklist`
-- There are two client side configurations
-  - One determines how far away ore lines get rendered as group (reducing this will improve performance)
-  - The other one determines how long block data is cached (reducing this will make outline updates happen faster)

 ## Bracewalk (Legs)
 - Default max. level: 4